The DDH 280 Story

 The Tribal Class vessels underwent a modernization and refit operation under the

-Tribal Update and Modernization Program (TRUMP) in 19??
-By 2005 HMCS ‘Huron’ was laid up in Esquimalt.
+Tribal Update and Modernization Program (TRUMP) in 2000.
+By 2005 HMCS HURON was laid up in Esquimalt and subsequently sunk during a CANUS Naval exercise to the west of Vancouver Island.

-DDH 280 Program Office: Captain (N) Derry Dawson, (Former Head of NEDIT), Captain (N) Jock Allan, (Program Manager).
+- DDH 280 Program Office: CAPT(N) Derry Dawson - (Former Head of NEDIT), then CAPT(N) Jock Allan, (Program Manager).

-Principal Naval Overseer, Montreal: Capt.
-(N) Keith Farrell, then Captain (N) Tom Maxwell, Ken Salmon, Gordon Smith, Jock Dobbie, Chris Bennett, Alex Arnott, Graham Wagland, Dave Cutler, Don Wilson.
+- Principal Naval Overseer Montreal: CAPT(N) Keith Farrell, then CAPT(N) Tom Maxwell, Ken Salmon, Gordon Smith, LCDR Jock Dobie, Chris Bennett, CDR Alex Arnott, LCDR Graham Wagland, LCDR Dave Cutler and LT(N) Don Wilson.

-MIL (Marine Industries Ltd.): Andre Rochette, (President); Bill White (VP), Andre Rochon, (project manager), Dave Moriera, (bid package preparation), Leon Tougas (Yard Manager), Maurice Gendron (Ship Manager), Marcel LaFrance (Planning) Jean-Yvres Rheaume, Doug.
-Hearnshaw, (Project Engineer), Tom Williams (Marine Engineer), Claude Beaudoin, (Trials Manager).
+MIL (Marine Industries Ltd.): Andre Rochette, (President); Bill White (VP), Andre Rochon, (project manager), Dave Moriera, (bid package preparation), Leon Tougas (Yard Manager), Maurice Gendron (Ship Manager), Marcel LaFrance (Planning), Jean-Yves Rheaume, Doug Hearnshaw, (Project Engineer), Tom Williams (Marine Engineer) and Claude Bourdon, (Trials Manager).

-DSL (Davie Shipbuilding Ltd.): Takis Veliotis, (president), Michael Ayre, (Vice President Marketing), Jimmy Gilliland (Ship manager).
+DSL (Davie Shipbuilding Ltd.): Takis Veliotis, (president), Michael Ayre, (Vice President Marketing) and Jimmy Gilliland (Ship manager).

 NCDO (Naval Central Drawing Office) or MDDO (Marine Design and Drawing Office): Tom Campbell, (Manager).

-UACL (United Aircraft of Canada Ltd.): Bob Sacks, Agie Sodi, Bill Burke, Art Sunley
+UACL (United Aircraft of Canada Ltd.): Bob Sacks, Agie Sodi, Bill Burke and Art Sunley.

 References and Acknowledgements: